davidwong001/ABC-Superstore-Sales-Performance-Overview/README.md

 # ABC Superstore Sales Performance Overview

-## 📚 Background About the Data and Project
+## 📚 Background About the Project and Data

-This Superstore dataset was taken from Tableau's very own sample datasets.
-It's pretty thorough containing data on sales, orders, products, returns, managers, locations, and more.
+My goal was to create a Tableau dashboard using Tableau's sample Superstore dataset as a way for stakeholders to monitor the business's performance.
+On top of that, I wanted to perform my own analysis on the business's performance using the dashboard itself.

-My goal was to create a Tableau dashboard using this data as a way for stakeholders to monitor the business's performance.
+This Superstore dataset is pretty thorough containing data on sales, orders, products, returns, managers, locations, and more.

 ## 💡 Highlights